ayh-l/music-memory-game/README.md

 end the game and add it to my list of total games if incorrect.
 - As a user, I want to be able to select a past game from my list of total games and play back the final sequence.
+- As a user, I want to be able to save my current game session (ie. all the rounds played during this session) if I so choose.
+- As a user, I want to be able to load my saved game data (ie. highscore, number of rounds played, etc.) if I so choose.